philemonnwanne/projects/exes/exe-09/readme.md

 #### Procedure:

-To solve this you have to first figure out the netmask from the given CIDR (/29)
+To solve this you have to first figure out the subnet mask from the given CIDR (/29)

 > Note:
 Th CIDR indicates the total number of active bits (1's) which also indicates the network portion of the IP address while the 0's indicate the host portion of the network.